anebz/cloud/Accreditations/aws_developer_associate.md

 * Cognito **identity pools**: gives users access to AWS resources, like S3 or DynamoDB.
 Generates temporary credentials for unauthenticated, unique and trusted users
   - The user authenticates first with the Web ID provider and receives an authentication token, which is exchanged for tmp AWS credentials allowing them to assume an IAM role.
 * Cognito **Sync**: cross device data sync without requiring your own backend
 * Cognito **streams**: control and insight into the data stored in Cognito.
-You can configure a kinesis stream to receive events as data is updated and synchronized.
+A Kinesis stream can be configured to receive events as data is updated and synchronized.
 Cognito can push each dataset change to a Kinesis stream in real-time
 * For MFA within Cognito, use Google Authenticator, or SMS text message with MFA code.
 Cognito Identity pool and SES not supported

-### STS
+### 4.3.
+STS

 Security token service: used to request *temporary* (expire after 1h), limited-privilege credentials for IAM users or for users you authenticate.
 Not supported by API gateway for authentication.

-If an encoded authorization message is received when accessing an AWS resource, use STS decode-authorization-message
+If an encoded authorization message is received when accessing an AWS resource, use STS decode-authorization-message.

 * `AssumeRoleWithWebIdentity` allows users who have authenticated with a WIP to access AWS resources.
 If successful, STS returns temporary credentials
 * `AssumedRoleUser` ARN and `AssumedRoleID` are used to programatically retrieve the identifiers for the temporary security credentials.

-### Encryption
+### 4.4.
+Encryption

 * **KMS** (key management service) is used to create and store encryption keys.
 KMS encryption keys are regional and can encrypt up to 4KB of data.
-For bigger keys, use envelope encryption.
+For bigger keys, use envelope encryption
 * CMK (customer master key) is used for data keys
 * Envelope encryption
   * First the data is encrypted using a plaintext Data key